taw00/howto/howto-schedule-cron-jobs-to-run-at-random-intervals.md

 time".
 There are several ways to work with cron, but a user's crontab is the most straight-forward mechanism.

+Working with cron is this process:<br />
+&nbsp;&nbsp;&nbsp;&nbsp; _Edit crontab &xrarr; Save &xrarr; Exit &xrarr; Changes applied_<br />
-Working with cron is this process: _Edit crontab.
-Save.
-Exit.
-Changes are applied._ Changes do not take effect until after you exit the editor.
+Changes do not take effect until after you exit the editor.

 You edit your personal crontab configuration file with a specially built workflow process.
-To edit with `contab -e`.
+To edit with, open up a terminal and type `contab -e`.
 Then you make your changes and save+exit.

-> Note: crontab usually uses `vi` as it's editor, or whatever the EDITOR
+> Note: crontab usually uses `vi` as its editor, or whatever the EDITOR
 > environment variable is set to.
 If you don't like the default choice, use a
-> different one with, for example, `EDITOR=gedit crontab -e` or
+> different one with, for example, `EDITOR=vim crontab -e` or `EDITOR=gedit crontab -e` or
-> `EDITOR=nano crontab -e`
+> `EDITOR=nano crontab -e` or whatever.

 ## The basics of each line (scheduled job) in crontab